perwu/MIAS/README.md

 # Response prediciton using MIAS.IMPRES predictors
 Our analysis also showed that the integration of the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES</a> scores also have a better prediction performance than the two individual method (Fig. 6D in the manuscript).
 We thus used the MIAS and IMPRES scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
-These two predictors can help people to predict responses of SKCM patient samples using their transcriptomic data.
+These two predictors can help people to predict responses of SKCM patient samples directly using their transcriptomic data.

 Install and load the require R packages
 > library(e1071)  #svm <br />